awsdocs/aws-elemental-mediatailor-user-guide/doc_source/ad-reporting-client-side.md

 # Client\-side Reporting<a name="ad-reporting-client-side"></a>

 With client\-side reporting, AWS Elemental MediaTailor proxies the ad tracking URL to the client player\.
 The player then performs all ad\-tracking activities\.
-Client\-side reporting enables functionality like trick play for VOD \(players display visual feedback during fast forward and rewind\) and other advanced playback behavior during ad breaks that requires player development \(like no skip\-forward and countdown timers on ad breaks\)\.
+Client\-side reporting enables functionality like trick play for VOD \(players display visual feedback during fast forward and rewind\)\.
+It also enables other advanced playback behavior during ad breaks that require player development \(like no skip\-forward and countdown timers on ad breaks\)\.

 Use client\-side reporting for VPAID functionality\.
 For more information, see [VPAID Handling](vpaid.md)\.
 The client\-side reporting response includes additional metadata about the VPAID creative\.